This page contains information on the Army Disease Reporting System internet (ADRSi).

 How to get an ADRSi account:

 Before granting access to sensitive personal and health information, the Army requires command or unit-level assurance that the information will be handled in accordance with the Privacy Act and the Health Insurance Portability and Assurance Act (HIPAA).
 This requirement is documented on DD Form 2875; System Authorization Access Request (SAAR) available for download from the Defense Technical Information Center website at: http://www.dtic.mil/whs/directives/infomgt/forms/eforms/dd2875.pdf or by email from the ADRSi HelpDesk at: email@example.com.

 Completing DD Form 2875

-Each User (defined as anyone desiring access to the ADRSi.) must submit the two page DD Form 2875 to the ADRSi Help Desk at USAPHC and be assigned an account before accessing the system.
+Each User (defined as anyone desiring access to the ADRSi.) must submit the two page DD Form 2875 to the ADRSi Help Desk at APHC and be assigned an account before accessing the system.
 The ADRSi Administrator will maintain DD Form 2875 records for ADRSi Users.
 IMPORTANT: Users must provide notification to the ADRSi Administrator when they leave or transfer from their command/unit so their system access and User responsibilities can be terminated.

 Indicate the Type of Request and Date